JSC-TechMinds/ObjectButton/README.md

 - Button release after a long press

 ### Tweaking action recognition
 This library comes with reasonable defaults for detecting all the actions.
 However, you can tweak the values to better fit your project.
 First, create a new `ObjectButton` instance.
-Then, call one of these methods:
+Then, call one of these functions:
 - `setDebounceTicks()` to adjust the debounce interval for more reliable pattern recognition
 - `setClickTicks()` to adjust the time to detect a click action
 - `setLongPressTicks()` to adjust the time to detect a long press action